Ollivier Ricci-flow on weighted graphs: Introduction

 Ricci flow which was introduced by Richard Hamilton \cite{hami1982} in 1980s is a process that deforms the metric of a Riemannian manifold in a way formally analogous to the diffusion of heat.
 On Riemannian manifolds $M$ with a smooth Riemannian metric $g$, the geometry of $(M, g)$ is altered by changing the metric $g$ via a second-order nonlinear PDE on symmetric $(0, 2)$-tensors: where $R_{ij}$ is the Ricci curvature.
 A solution to a Ricci flow is a one-parameter family of metrics $g(t)$ on a smooth manifold $M$, defined on a time interval $I$, and satisfying equation (\ref{equ:manifoldRicciflow}).
 Intuitively, Ricci flow smooths the metric, but can lead to singularities that can be removed.
 This procedure is known as surgery.
 Ricci flow(and surgery) were used in an astonishing manner in the landmark work of Perleman \cite{perelman2002entropy} for solving the Poincar\'e conjecture, as well as in the proof of the differentiable sphere theorem by Simon Brendle and Richard Schoen \cite{spheretheo}.

 One might image such powerful method can be applied to discrete geometry, where objects are irregular complex networks.
 In 2019, \cite{NLLG} claim good community detection on networks using Ricci flow defined on weighted graphs.
-For community detection, as one of the fundamental problems in network analysis, one can refer to \cite{FS,article1, article2}.
 The algorithm in \cite{NLLG} makes use of discrete Ricci flow based on Ollivier Ricci curvature which was introduced in \cite{Ollivier1, Ollivier} and an analogous surgery procedure to partition networks which are modeled as weighted graphs.
 The discrete Ricci flow deforms edge weights as time progresses: edges of large positive Ricci curvature (i.e., sparsely traveled edges) will shrink and edges of very negative Ricci curvature (i.e., heavily traveled edges) will be stretched.
 By iterating the Ricci flow process, the heavily traveled edges are identified and thus communities can be partitioned.
 This approach has successfully detected communities for various networks including Zachary's Karate Club graph, Network of American football games, Facebook Ego Network, etc. The paper is beautiful in applications but lack of solid mathematical results/theorems.
 There are several fundamental questions needed to be addressed: \begin{enumerate} \item What are intrinsic metric/curvature in graphs? \item Is the solution of Ricci-flow equation always exists?
 At what domain? \item If the limit object of the Ricci-flow exist?
 Do they have constant curvature? \end{enumerate} The goal of this paper is to give a mathematical framework so that these essential questions can be answered rigorously.

 We start with a brief explanation of the idea of discrete Ricci flow in \cite{NLLG} which contains two parts: the geometric meaning of Ollivier Ricci curvature and the role of Ricci flow.